-Lots of folks come back from their Italian vacation and rave about the food.
+Numerous folks come back from their Italian vacation and rave about the food.
 You can include me in this group.
 Yet why can’t we seem to be able to cook up a reasonable facsimile of those foods in the US?

 For example, we have “Italian” restaurants in San Francisco.
 Some of them are quite good.
 But I often find that they fall just short of being remarkable.

-The Roman model uses lots of organ meats and cuts from “low off the hog” like the belly.
+The Roman model uses lots of organ meats and cuts from “low off the hog,” like the belly.
 SPQR does wonderful things with the hindmost.
-Then there’s lots of crispy, fried coatings that add a delightful crunch to familiar items.
+Then there are lots of crispy, fried coatings that add a delightful crunch to familiar items.
 Kudos to SPQR, they fry right.
 Most dishes have a sparkle that comes from salt, just like Roman food in the summer—but are a bit too salty for some Americans convinced that a spare pinch of sodium chloride will leave them dead with a heart attack in the middle of a crosswalk as they exit the restaurant.

 Yes, most health departments require that food coming from the kitchen be either hot or near freezing.
 And they check on this, poking their little instant-read thermometers into everything, including the salads.